 - If a student is denied permission to travel or decides not to go for any reason once tickets (e.g. airline, bus, etc) have been purchased on their behalf, the student may be held financially responsible for the associated costs and need to reimburse the college for costs.

-- Prior to leaving for a trip, each student must meet with a member of the Student Activities staff in order to sign an indemnity and release form and to receive an emergency wallet card.
-These cards will contain the phone number of the Student Activities staff member overseeing this particular trip, as well as Community Safety.
-Instructions on how to call either number collect will also be included.
+- Prior to leaving for a trip, each student must meet with a member of the Student Engagement staff in order to sign an indemnity and release form and to receive emergency phone numbers for a Student Engagement staff member and Community Safety.

 - Two weeks prior to departure, each student must meet with Student Engagement staff to submit an indemnity and release form and to receive an emergency wallet card.
 These cards will contain the phone number for the Student Engagement staff member overseeing that particular trip and for Community Safety.